leandromercanti/Stock_Price_Prediction_Using_Linear_Regression/README.md

 This project focuses on predicting stock prices using historical data.
 The goal is to create a model that can accurately forecast future stock prices based on past performance.
 This project is ideal for those interested in understanding how machine learning models can be applied to financial data.

+**Important:** This project was created for educational purposes only.
+Consult your financial advisor before making any investment decisions.

 ### Key Features

 - **Data Collection:** Historical stock price data is used to train the model.
 The data includes daily prices over a specified period.